k-mack/k-mack.github.io/content/post/20231230-nixos-init.md

 I have successfully used Nix flakes to model my minimum system along with my user profile using Home Manager.
 I'm managing the configuration with Git and have pushed it to my work's GitLab repository.
 (Oh yeah, this whole thing is within the context of managing my development environment at work.
-If things works out well, I might expand it to include managing my personal laptop.)
+If things go well, I might expand it to include managing my personal laptop.)
-I'm excited and terrified.
+I'm both excited and terrified.

 I hope to write more about this journey as it unfolds.

+_Fin_.